 Additionally, many studios will be okay with you having your period as long as you have a fresh tampon in.
 However, you'll want to call ahead to make sure.
 Being on your period during a wax can be more uncomfortable for obvious reasons, but this often means that your skin will be more sensitive to the wax as well.

 You may be wondering—are there benefits to getting a bikini wax aside from hair removal?
 You'll be happy to know there are.
 "The benefits are that it provides long-lasting results—giving you back more time in your day, week, life," Petak says.
 "Plus, by waxing, hair is removed from the root, so when the hair does eventually grow back, it will be softer and finer."

 How Painful is a Bikini Wax?

 If you're worried about pain, keep in mind that the anticipation is what hurts the most.
 Once you find a technician that you get along with, you can spend most of the time chatting to get your mind off it.
 The first time you get a bikini wax is typically the most painful, especially if you're used to shaving down there.

 Once you've stopped shaving and go for regular bikini waxes, you'll find that the pain gets easier and easier every time.
 Petak explains that a high-quality wax can make all the difference in your experience.
 "European Wax Center uses an exclusively developed, hard stripless Comfort Wax.
 It removes hair effectively with minimal pain while also being gentle on the skin—ensuring the most comfortable waxing experience."

 Oh, and remember how we talked about hair-length earlier?
 The longer your hair is, the more painful your wax will be.
-On the other hand, if your hair is too short, the wax won't be able to grab onto it, which means it won't come off right, or ingrown hairs may develop.
+On the other hand, if your hair is too short, the wax won't be able to grab onto it, which means it won't come off right, or ingrown hairs might develop.
 If you're worried about your hair being on the long side, ask your technician if they think it needs a trim before waxing.

 Are There Any Risks/Side Effects?